Special Needs and Disabilities

 A very special first session while working as part of the teaching team at Sheffield Children’s Hospital

-I worked with a class of eight KS2 students.
-These students were all non-verbal and several also had complex sensory profiles.
 Working with these students reminded me of my passion to work with people with non neuro-typical interpretations of the world.
 Previous experience in this area includes working with older people living with Dementia and also working with young people suffering from post operative brain trauma - Sheffield children's Hospital (2019).

 I have now built an impressive library of resources for Sensory Stories as I have found them such a fantastic resource when working with young people with complex needs.
 Everyone loves a story and I believe that a well resourced, planned and presented one is hard to beat!